This park is currently closed due to fire hazard.

 Nature and Culture

-- The approved management plan for Goldstream Provincial Park is available in PDF format [PDF 962.25KB].
+The management plan for Goldstream Park was approved in 1993.

 Activities Available at this Park